cfjedimaster/GistCreator/readme.md

 ## Updates

+5/30/2012: Scott Stroz found that gistservice.cfc was using CF10 syntax for implicit structs.
+I figured I might as well remove the other CF10 thing too.
+So this will now fully work in CF9+

-Based on a suggest by Andy Matthews, the extension now returns the embed url in a nice little box you can quickly cut and paste.
+5/29/2012: Based on a suggest by Andy Matthews, the extension now returns the embed url in a nice little box you can quickly cut and paste.